laelgelc/cl_st1_gelc/README.md

 Findings:

-- The obtained `factor score` matches the one of the original example;
+- The obtained `factor score` matches the one of the original example
+- The obtained `lemmas`, `words loading` and `words highlight` do not match with the ones of the original example - there are missing lemmas;
-- The `lemmas`, the `words loading` and the `words highlight` are aligned among each other.
+- The `lemmas`, `words loading` and `words highlight` are aligned among each other.